jaganrn/DataScience-DevelopingDataProducts-ShinyProject/README.md

 1. There were no R errors displayed in the presentation.

 Create a web page presentation using R Markdown that features a plot created with Plotly.
 Host your webpage on either GitHub Pages, RPubs, or NeoCities.
 Your webpage must contain the date that you created the document, and it must contain a plot created with Plotly.
 We would love to see you show off your creativity!

+My Result is generated in HTML format and published at <a href="http://rpubs.com/jaganrn/237755">http://rpubs.com/jaganrn/237755</a>